We are a small boutique and we answer all your messages ourselves. Sometimes we need to sleep but we try our best to reply to you as soon as possible.

 As soon as payment is received, usually instantaneously.
 Your order status will be set to “complete” and you will have access to your purchased files in your account.

-5 times.
-However, each click counts as 1 download so keep this in mind!
+It depends on the download type and server location, but the limits are set high enough that most users never reach the limit.
+However, each click counts as 1 download so please keep this in mind!
 Be mindful not to double-click and remain patient while waiting for the download to start.
-If you have lost the file and need to download it again but have reached the 5 download limit, simply contact us and we’ll help you out.
+If you have lost the file and need to download it again but have reached your downnload limit, simply contact us and we’ll help you out.

 Bandwidth.
 Due to the larger file sizes that our products tend to generate we can’t offer unlimited downloads at the current time.